kylefu8/puppet-module-swap/README.md

 # Compatibility
 ---------------
-This module is built for use with Puppet v3 on the following OS families.
+This module is built for use with Puppet v3 on most Linux distributions.

-* EL 5
-* EL 6
-* Suse SLE10
-* Suse SLE11

 ===